General Questions

 You will require a study permit in order to attend the residencies in Canada (you do not require one to take any other courses, as they are by distance education).
 Please see the Citizenship and Immigration Canada website for details.
 We will provide assistance and appropriate documentation where necessary.
 The process is usually quite straightforward.

-The residencies are an important part of the optional-residency MFA.
+The residencies are an important part of the distance education MFA.
 We understand, however, that for some students, work, location or family issues make it very difficult or impossible to attend residencies.
 Therefore, though strongly recommended, we do not make residencies mandatory.